tasdikrahman/tasdikrahman.me/projects.md

 ***

-If you have something in your mind, you can reach me at **tasdik95 AT gmail DOT com**
+If you have something in your mind, you can reach me at **hey AT tasdikrahman DOT me**

 You can find me on twitter at [@tasdikrahman](http://twitter.com/tasdikrahman)